Aortic aneurysm: Signs and symptoms

 Most intact aortic aneurysms do not produce symptoms.
 As they enlarge, symptoms such as abdominal pain and back pain may develop.
 Compression of nerve roots may cause leg pain or numbness.
 Untreated, aneurysms tend to become progressively larger, although the rate of enlargement is unpredictable for any individual.
 Rarely, clotted blood which lines most aortic aneurysms can break off and result in an embolus.

 Aneurysms cannot be found on physical examination.
 Medical imaging is necessary to confirm the diagnosis and to determine the anatomic extent of the aneurysm.
-In patients presenting with aneurysm of the arch of the aorta, a common sign is a hoarse voice from stretching of the left recurrent laryngeal nerve, a branch of the vagus nerve that winds around the aortic arch to supply the muscles of the larynx.
+In people presenting with aneurysm of the arch of the aorta, a common sign is a hoarse voice from stretching of the left recurrent laryngeal nerve, a branch of the vagus nerve that winds around the aortic arch to supply the muscles of the larynx.